Ornitorink0/cpp-template/README.md

 ## Quick Usage

 1. `make first-build` — configures and compiles in `build/`.
-2. `./build/app` — runs the binary.
+2. `make run` — runs the binary (just for testing binaries).
+3. `make watch` – have fun programming while watching the changes in real time!

 ## Makefile Targets